swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 Typically we represent a graph by adjacency list (it is the most popular option).
 Every node has a list pointing to other nodes to which it has a connection.
 For an implementation point of view we can use for that a dictionary.

-For example, we can construct a adjacancy list like this:
+For example, we can construct an adjacency list like this:

 ```swift
 var adjList: [Int: [Int]] = [:]